+Editor[A]

 The use of “value of <field> field” is deprecated

 [Ed 028] Page 46, Lines 13-14: Replace “Otherwise the value of the FILS Capability field is 0” with “Otherwise the FILS Capability field is 0”.

+Editor[A]

 [Ed 029] Page 47, Lines 23-24: Replace “The value of TBTT Information Length field is either 1, 5, 7, or 11 based on the fields in TBTT Offset subfield” with “The TBTT Information Length field is either 1, 5, 7, or 11 based on the fields in TBTT Offset subfield”.

+Editor[A]

 [Ed 030] Page 62, Lines 61-62: Replace “The value of the DNS Server Address Request subfield is 1 if the STA is requesting DNS server(s) address(es)” with “The DNS Server Address Request subfield is 1 if the STA is requesting DNS server(s) address(es)”.

+Editor[A]

 [Ed 031] Page 76, Lines 31-32: Replace “the value of the SSID Length subfield is equal to 3” with “the SSID Length subfield is equal to 3”.

+Editor[A]

 [Ed 032] Page 76, Lines 34-35: Replace “A value of 1 for the Capability Presence Indicator subfield indicates that the FD Capability subfield is present in the FILS Discovery frame” with “The Capability Presence Indicator subfield of 1 indicates that the FD Capability subfield is present in the FILS Discovery frame”.

+Editor[A]

 [Ed 033] Page 76, Lines 39-40: Replace “A value of 1 for the Short SSID Indicator subfield indicates that a Short SSID is contained in the SSID/Short SSID field of the FILS Discovery frame” with “The Short SSID Indicator subfield of 1 indicates that a Short SSID is contained in the SSID/Short SSID field of the FILS Discovery frame”.

+Editor[A]

 [Ed 034] Page 76, Lines 44-45: Replace “A value of 1 for the AP-CSN Presence Indicator subfield indicates that the AP-CSN subfield is present in the FILS Discovery frame” with “The AP-CSN Presence Indictor subfield of 1 indicates that the AP-CSN subfield is present in the FILS Discovery frame”.

+Editor[A]

 [Ed 035] Page 76, Lines 49-50: Replace “A value of 1 for the ANO Presence Indicator subfield indicates that the ANO subfield is present in the FILS Discovery frame” with “The ANO Presence Indicator subfield of 1 indicates that the ANO subfield is present in the FILS Discovery frame”.

+Editor[A]

 [Ed 036] Page 76, Lines 53-54: Replace “A value of 1 for the CCFS-1 (channel center frequency segment 1) Presence Indicator subfield indicates that the Channel Center Frequency Segment 1 subfield is present in the FILS Discovery frame” with “The CCFS-1 Presence Indicator subfield of 1 indicates that the Channel Center Frequency Segment 1 subfield is present in the FILS Discovery frame”.

+Editor[A]

 [Ed 037] Page 76, Lines 57-58: Replace “A value of 1 for the Primary Channel Presence Indicator subfield indicates that the Primary Channel and the Operating Class subfields are present in the FILS Discovery frame” with “The Primary Channel Presence Indicator subfield of 1 indicates that the Primary Channel and the Operating Class subfields are present in the FILS Discovery frame”.

+Editor[A]

 [Ed 038] Page 76, Lines 62-63: Replace “A value of 1 for the FD RSN Information Presence Indicator subfield indicates that the FD RSN information subfield is present in the FILS Discovery frame” with “The FD RSN Information Presence Indicator subfield of 1 indicates that the FD RSN information subfield is present in the FILS Discovery frame”.

+Editor[A]